 If your provider verifies lending through CrowdProperty you will be able to register for your CrowdProperty Pension Account.

 Click the link below and register as a lender.
 You will receive an activation link; click and complete your account details.

-- Some pension providers will not allow investments with peer-to-peer lending platforms via pension accounts that they control.
-Therefore, it is important to make providers aware of your intentions prior to opening a SIPP or SSAS, and to also factor this in alongside other aims and objectives.
+Some pension providers will not allow investments with marketplace lending platforms via pension accounts that they control.
+Therefore, it is important to make providers aware of your intentions prior to opening a SIPP or SSAS and to also factor this in alongside other aims and objectives.

 You cannot lend money via your pension to projects that are being coordinated by ‘connected individuals’ (spouse, family member, close associates).
 Please seek advice from your pension provider or qualified financial advisor if you require further clarification as to what qualifies as a ‘connected person’, or if there is a scenario you would like advice with.
 If you lend to a connected person, you could be liable to pay a hefty tax bill.